0xflair/contracts-solidity/README.md

 # Flair EVM Smart Contracts

-A monorepo containing all evm-based smart contracts and extensions used on Flair platform.
+A monorepo containing all evm-based smart contracts and extensions used in Flair platform.

+## Dashboard

+You can deploy these contracts right from browser, using your own wallet or multisig via [Flair's dApp](https://app.flair.finance).